addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

 Addy's post on [Writing Modular JS](http://addyosmani.com/writing-modular-js/) covers the AMD specification in much more detail.
 Defining and using modules will be covered in this book shortly when we look at more structured examples of using RequireJS.

 ### Getting Started with RequireJS

 Before using RequireJS and Backbone we will first set up a very basic RequireJS project to demonstrate how it works.
 The first thing to do is to [Download RequireJS](http://requirejs.org/docs/download.html#requirejs).
-When you load in the RequireJS script in your HTML file, you need to also tell it where your main JavaScript file exists.
+When you load in the RequireJS script in your HTML file, you need to also tell it where your main JavaScript file is located.
 Typically this will be called something like "app.js", and is the main entry point for your application.
-You do this by passing in a `data-main` attribute:
+You do this by adding in a `data-main` attribute to the `script` tag:

 ```html
 <script data-main="app.js" src="lib/require.js"></script>
 ```

-Now, RequireJS will automatically load in `app.js` for you.
+Now, RequireJS will automatically load `app.js` for you.

 #### RequireJS Configuration

-In your main JavaScript file that you pass in through the `data-main` attribute, you can configure RequireJS.
+In the main JavaScript file that you load with the `data-main` attribute you can configure how RequireJS loads the rest of your application.
 This is done by calling `require.config`, and passing in an object:

 ```javascript
 require.config({